Jiri to Everest Base Camp Trekking-21 Days

 • Sim cards are provided by our company for travelers, so there won’t be any networking issues.

-Jiri to Everest Base Camp Trekking route follows in the footsteps of Sir Edmund Hillary and Tenzing Norgay, the first people to summit Mount Everest.
-This trek takes you through the serene and lush landscape in the lower altitudes to the glacial moraine and snow-covered landscape in the higher altitudes.
+Jiri to Everest Base Camp Trekking route is walking in the paths of legends the footsteps of Sir Edmund Hillary and Tenzing Norgay, the first people to summit Mount Everest.
+This trekking trail takes you through the serene and lush landscape of the lower altitudes towards the glacial moraine and snow-covered landscape in the higher altitudes of the Everest Region.
 Furthermore, this area boasts culturally rich settlements and ancient heritage such as monasteries and gompas.

-En route to the ultimate destination of Everest Base Camp, you will encounter mighty rivers, enchanting prayer wheels, and Mani walls.
-As an added adventure, you will cross hair-raising suspension bridges festooned with prayer flags along the way.
+During this trekking route to the ultimate destination of Everest Base Camp, trekkers will encounter mighty rivers, enchanting prayer wheels, and Mani walls.
+As an added adventure, you will cross the suspension bridges festooned with prayer flags along the way.
 The lush forests adorned with beautiful flowers, diverse flora and fauna, warm welcoming local Sherpa community, caravans of fellow trekkers, and animals such as Yaks make the Jiri to Everest Base Camp Trek an amazing experience for any trekker.
 Stunning views of the imposing Himalayas are around every turn of this trek.

 jiri to everest